lakejs/lake-docs/reference/editor.md

 ### toolbar <Badge type="info" text="Read only" />

-The toolbar for the editor.
+An instance of the Toolbar class.

 * Type: [Toolbar](/reference/toolbar.md)